-24 Added by SECP Circular No. 31 of 2020 dated 22 October, 2020
+37 Added by SECP Circular No. 31 of 2020 dated 22 October, 2020

-26SECP Direction No. 01 of 2016 dated January 26, 2016
+39SECP Direction No. 01 of 2016 dated January 26, 2016

-- 3.9.4 Not more than 15% of the net assets shall be invested in non-traded securities including reverse repos, bank deposits, certificates of investments (COI), certificate of musharakas (COM) and anything over 6 months' maturity which is not a marketable security.
-The exposure limit of 15% is on cumulative basis as percentage of the overall net assets and not for each type of non-traded instrument31. - 3.9.5 Rating of any security in the portfolio shall not be lower than investment grade (BBB minus or above)32. - 3.9.6 Rating of any NBFC and Modaraba with which funds are placed shall not be lower than investment grade. - 3.9.7 Rating of any bank and DFI with which funds are placed should not be lower than investment grade. - 3.9.8 Weighted average time to maturity of the net assets shall not exceed 4 years and this condition shall not apply to securities issued by the Federal Government.
+- 3.9.3 At least 25% of the net assets shall be invested in cash and near cash instruments which include cash in bank account (excluding TDRs), treasury bills not exceeding 90 days' maturity.
+However, income schemes which invest at least 70% of their net assets in government securities in accordance with the investment policy stipulated in their constitutive documents, shall maintain at least 10% of the net assets in cash and near cash instruments which include cash in bank account (excluding TDR) and treasury bills not exceeding 90 days maturity.
+In case of government securities fund at least 70% of its net assets shall remain invested in Government Securities on monthly average basis calculated at the end of each month.
+In the event of any breach in the same due to increase or decrease in net assets due to issuance or redemption, the breach shall be regularized within one month of the breach. - 3.9.4 Not more than 15% of the net assets shall be invested in non-traded securities including reverse repos, bank deposits, certificates of investments (COI), certificate of musharakas (COM) and anything over 6 months' maturity which is not a marketable security.
+The exposure limit of 15% is on cumulative basis as percentage of the overall net assets and not for each type of non-traded instrument44. - 3.9.5 Rating of any security in the portfolio shall not be lower than investment grade (BBB minus or above)45. - 3.9.6 Rating of any NBFC and Modaraba with which funds are placed shall not be lower than investment grade. - 3.9.7 Rating of any bank and DFI with which funds are placed should not be lower than investment grade. - 3.9.8 Weighted average time to maturity of the net assets shall not exceed 4 years and this condition shall not apply to securities issued by the Federal Government.
 The cap on the WATM of an Income Fund of 4 years would not include securities issued by the Federal Government.
-However, for the purpose of disclosure (FMR or other public marketing materials), actual WATM of the portfolio should be calculated to disclose the factual portfolio position33. and - 3.9.9 No restriction regarding: - (a) Time to maturity of any single asset in the portfolio. - (b) Duration of a single security in the portfolio.
+However, for the purpose of disclosure (FMR or other public marketing materials), actual WATM of the portfolio should be calculated to disclose the factual portfolio position46. and - 3.9.9 No restriction regarding: - (a) Time to maturity of any single asset in the portfolio. - (b) Duration of a single security in the portfolio.

-3.10 Aggressive Fixed Income Scheme
+3.10 Fixed Rate/Return Scheme47

-- 3.10.1 Investment avenues government securities, cash in bank account, money market placements, deposits, certificate of deposits (COD), certificate of musharakas (COM), TDRs, commercial paper, reverse repo.
-TFC/Sukuk, MTS34, Spread transactions. - 3.10.2 At least 10% of the net assets shall be invested in cash and/or near cash instruments which include cash in bank account (excluding TDRs), and treasury bills not exceeding 90 days' maturity.
+- 3.10.1 Investment avenue -government securities, cash in bank account, money market placements, deposits, certificate of deposits (COD), certificate of musharakas (COM) and TDRs. - 3.10.2 Rating of any bank and DFI with which funds are placed should not be lower than AA (Double A) from a rating agency registered with the Commission.